Thermostat Setup

 Setting up a thermostatic temperature controller is a straightforward process, but it is important to refer to the enclosed manufacturer's instructions to ensure proper installation.
 The specific steps for setting up a thermostatic temperature controller may vary depending on the manufacturer and model, but the following are general guidelines that can be applied to most controllers.

-2. Install the temperature controller according to the manufacturer's instructions.
+- Install the temperature controller according to the manufacturer's instructions.
 This may involve wiring the controller to the heating or cooling system and mounting the controller in an appropriate location.
+Adhere to the recommended power supply required.

-3. Set the desired temperature set point.
+- Set the desired temperature set point.
 The set point is the temperature at which the controller will maintain the system or process.
 This should be set based on the requirements of the specific application.
 For example, in an HVAC system, the set point may be set to maintain a comfortable temperature range for occupants.
+Note some controllers can function in heating or cooling mode.
+Where applicable set the direction of control as necessary to drive up or drive down the temperature.

 It is important to note that the specific steps for setting up a thermostatic temperature controller may vary depending on the application and the controller model.
 It is recommended to carefully read and follow the manufacturer's instructions for the specific controller being used to ensure proper operation and accuracy.